buddhaman/butter/readme.md

         }
     }

-By default the contents inside the if-statement are only executed when this widget requires repainting.
+The contents inside the if-statement are only executed when this widget requires repainting.